quipper/discourse-quipper-monitoring/README.md

 After ensuring that the DSN for Sentry is set and Sentry is enabled from the admin menu, we need to restart the service/pod to ensure that Sentry works correctly.

-## how to install
+## To install the Quipper Monitoring Plugin
-To install the Quipper Monitoring Plugin, follow these steps:
+Follow these steps:

-Go to your discourse app.
+- Go to your discourse app.
-Inside the "containers" directory, update your app's yml file (e.g., forum.yml).
+- Inside the "containers" directory, update your app's yml file (e.g., forum.yml).
-Fill in the credentials for New Relic.
+- Fill in the credentials for New Relic.
-Rebuild the discourse service.
+- Rebuild the discourse service.
-You're done!
+- You're done!